Income Tax Debt and the IRS

 - If the petitioner's disposable income is insufficient to pay taxes and priority debts, the claim is dismissed.
 The claimant's last tax return must be filed with the Trustee.
 In Chapter 13 plans, the Trustees often as for several prior years' tax returns.
 If the claimant does not have his or her complete tax returns, the court has grounds to request case dismissal.

-- When the petitioner submits tax returns and is due a tax refund, these monies may belong to the Chapter 7/Chapter 13 estate.
+- When the petitioner submits tax returns and is due to a tax refund, these monies may belong to the Chapter 7/Chapter 13 estates.
 The refund may be collected for creditors.

 Prior Tax Returns